 Evergreen niches are ones that have demand throughout the year.
 It is unlikely to expect that the topic of digital marketing or dogs will experience a sudden dramatic decrease in interest.

 Having said that, these evergreen niches usually come with higher competition.
 There are no free meals as they say, let me share with you my personal decision-making process for my businesses.

 For example, the topics related to making money online or digital marketing business has been growing steadily for many years.
 I don’t think they will have an unexpected drop soon.

-Within the massive niche of digital marketing I chose, over the years, to focus on different sub-niches, money-making business models.
+Within the massive niche of digital marketing I chose, over the years, to focus on different sub-niches and money-making business models.

-It’s recommended to find a small enough sub-niche to start from, and then going up in small steps that got me to this point.
+It’s recommended to find a small enough sub-niche to start from and then go up in small steps that got me to this point.
 Growing one sub-niche at a time.